-The fundamental goal of the education, training and licensing process should be to create drivers who are safe, and not just technically competent by the time they are permitted to drive unsupervised and unaccompanied.
+The fundamental goal of the education, training and licensing process should be to create drivers who are safe and not just technically competent by the time they are permitted to drive unsupervised and unaccompanied.
 Essential to this is a training process that engages novice drivers personally and emotionally, increasing their awareness of their own limitations and of the dangers inherent to driving.
 It is important to focus on the fundamental beliefs about driving, including assessment of the trainees own skills and motives for driving, as well as the basic skills needed for driving.

-In order to provide an overview of what the licensing process should cover, the GDE Matrix was initially developed in the context of the EU's GADGET project (Siegrist, 1999), and later frequently updated (Engström, 2003)].
+In order to provide an overview of what the licensing process should cover, the GDE Matrix (Goals for Driver Education) was initially developed in the context of the EU's GADGET project (Siegrist, 1999), and later frequently updated (Engström, 2003)].
 This GDE can be seen as 'best practice', as it was developed on the basis of the knowledge of risk conditions and learning processes.

-Table 3: GDE Matrix
+Table 2: Goals for Driver Education (GDE) Matrix